Pablo Honey: Tour

-The American tour was followed by a European tour supporting James.
-Afterwards, Radiohead cancelled an appearance at Reading Festival after Yorke became ill; he told NME, "Physically I'm completely fucked and mentally I've had enough."
+Radiohead cancelled an appearance at the 1993 Reading Festival after Yorke became ill; he told NME, "Physically I'm completely fucked and mentally I've had enough."
 According to some reports, EMI gave Radiohead six months to "get sorted" or be dropped.
-EMI's A&R head Keith Wozencroft later denied this, saying: "Experimental rock music was getting played and had commercial potential.
+EMI's A&R head, Keith Wozencroft, denied this, saying: "Experimental rock music was getting played and had commercial potential.
 People voice different paranoias, but for the label [Radiohead] were developing brilliantly from Pablo Honey."
-Kolderie credited the Pablo Honey tours for turning Radiohead "into a tight band".